GitTools/GitVersion/docs/input/docs/configuration.md

 ...
 ```

-Doing so can be helpful if you use your `master` branch as a `release` branch.
+Doing so can be helpful if you use your `main` branch as a `release` branch.

 ### tag-prefix